Axis thermal expansion switching in transition-metal zirconides TrZr2 by tuning the c/a ratio: Abstract

 \section{Abstract}

-The development of materials with a preferred thermal expansion is essential to achieve negative or zero thermal expansion.
-Recently, CuAl$_2$-type CoZr$_2$ has been reported to exhibit $c$-axis negative thermal expansion over a wide temperature range.
-In this study, we show the temperature evolution of lattice constants for NiZr$_2$, (Co,Rh,Ir)Zr$_2$, and (Co,Ni,Cu,Rh,Ir)Zr$_2$ with a CuAl$_2$-type structure (space group \#140).
-We revealed that the lattice constants $a$ and $c$ of NiZr$_2$ expand on warming, which is positive thermal expansion.
-Conversely, (Co,Rh,Ir)Zr$_2$ and (Co,Ni,Cu,Rh,Ir)Zr$_2$ exhibit anisotropic thermal expansion with a $c$-axis contraction indicating negative thermal expansion.
-The plot of $c$-axis thermal expansion amplitude as a function of the ratio of lattice constants $c$ and $a$ ($c/a$) for the examined compounds and related $Tr$Zr$_2$ suggests that the $c$-axis thermal expansion can be controlled by tuning $c/a$ through the $Tr$-site substitution.
-The results provide a design guideline for negative thermal expansion of the $c$-axis in $Tr$Zr$_2$, achieving zero thermal expansion in a single compound.
+This study examines the temperature-dependent evolution of the lattice constants for various CuAl$_2$-type compounds, including NiZr$_2$, (Co,Rh,Ir)Zr$_2$, (Fe,Co,Rh,Ir)Zr$_2$, and (Co,Ni,Cu,Rh,Ir)Zr$_2$, in the pursuit of negative or zero thermal expansion.
+Results reveal that NiZr$_2$ has positive thermal expansion, while the other compounds exhibit uniaxial negative thermal expansion along the $c$-axis contraction.
+The study suggests that the $c$-axis thermal expansion can be controlled by manipulating the $c/a$ ratio through $Tr$-site substitution, providing a design principle for achieving negative thermal expansion of the $c$-axis and potentially zero thermal expansion in a single compound in $Tr$Zr$_2$ compounds.